RiseTechnologySpA/sbif-rails/README.md

 ### IPC

-This method get all values of IPC given a particular day, it needs two arguments of type integer, year and month day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of IPC given a specific day, it needs two arguments of type integer, year and month day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Uf.get_by_month(year,month)
 ```

-This method get all values of IPC given a particular year, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of IPC given a specific year, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby